Interested in securing your property with a strong but attractive roller shutter? That’s an excellent idea!

 - Longevity – The best types in Perth will last 20 years or longer.
 They will often come with a warranty to reflect this.

 It’s a sad fact that many shutters that claim to be high quality last less than 10 years.
 This is due to poor quality components, bad design, and incorrect quality assurance processes.

 Correctly installed and maintained, they can easily last longer than 20 years.
 It’s a uniform sheet of aluminium with high-grade steel components, designed to be resistant to corrosion and the elements.

 The weakest point is often the chain on a manual roller shutter.
 This should be lubricated with WD-40 periodically to ensure maximum longevity.

 Find the best roller shutters in Perth

 Ultimately, the best roller shutter material for your project will depend on your budget and how you intend to use them.
 Keep the benefits in mind as you explore each material type for a balance of security, value, and durability.
-And remember, roller shutters of nearly any type will be an upgrade in the safety and value of your home or business.
+And remember, shutters of nearly any type will be an upgrade in the safety and value of your home or business.

 For both the best roller shutter material, fabrication, and provider, turn to the pros at Perth Homeguard.
 We have been in business for over 30 years supplying high-quality roller shutters to Perth residents and businesses.

 Our installers are police licenced, and you’ll benefit from factory-direct pricing to cut down on costs.
 All of our products are made right here in Perth, and you can even take advantage of a 100% free property assessment.

 Call us now on (08) 9209 8100 for a fast and free quote.